BenRuns/jekyll-json/README.md

 ### Contributing.

-Let me know if there are issue's you're running into .
+Let me know if there are issues you're running into .
 This is a first release and there is still plenty of work to put in to make this less fragile.
 Fork the repo, make a pull request etc...